mikenoethiger/skyfactory4/README.md

 Now run the server as a container:

 ```
-docker run -dit --restart always -v skyfactory4:/var/lib/skyfactory4 -p 25565:25565 --name skyfactory4 mikenoethiger/skyfactory4
+docker run -dit \
+-p 25565:25565 \
+-v skyfactory4:/var/lib/skyfactory4 \
+--restart always \
+--name skyfactory4 \
+mikenoethiger/skyfactory4
 ```

 Run `docker attach skyfactory4` in order to use the interactive minecraft shell.
 Hit `CRTL+P+Q` to exit attached mode.

-Run `docker volume inspect skyfactory4` in order to get the volume path on the host system, where all the world data and so forth are stored.
+Run `docker volume inspect skyfactory4` in order to get the volume path on the host system, where all the world data and so forth is stored.

 ## Server Installation (manual)